gojimmypi/wolfssl-esp32/wolfssl_ssh_server/README.md

 #wolfSSL Example

-The Example contains a wolfSSL simple server.
+The Example contains a wolfSSL simple server, modified (WIP) to be a SSH server.

 1. "make menuconfigure" to configure the project